Mustyyyyyy/genwildsplat-diagnostic-study/README.md

 - bonsai
 - room

-The experiments compare blank masks against YOLOv8-generated masks to measure occlusion-mask sensitivity.
+The main diagnostic questions are:

+1. How does reconstruction quality vary across different scene types?
+2. How sensitive are the results to the semantic occlusion-mask prior?

-## Notebook
+## Kaggle Version

 The notebook was developed and run in a Kaggle GPU environment.